WangYuanMike/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-* The main issue is that SVC() model is too slow to make prediction, therefore I have to give up multi-scale window search on my laptop.
-Maybe I can still use LinearSVC() model and some data augmentation technic to mitigate the black car detection problem.
+* One issue is that on my laptop the model takes 1.6 seconds to make prediction for one frame, which might be too slow in a productive environment.
 * The other issue is that the bounding box is still not stable enough, also occasionally false positive appears.
 I am interested in more advanced approach to stablize bounding box with history.